nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

  * _path_: The portal base path (Default: /portal)
  * _adminApp_: The admin to use (Default: /Mashroom Portal Admin App)
  * _defaultTheme_: The default theme (Default: Mashroom Portal Default Theme)
- * _autoLogoutAfterInactivitySec_: The idle time after that the user shall be logged out automatically.
-    Any value <= 0 disables the auto logout.

 #### Browser support